 Introduction

 In the world of Ansible automation, best practices and efficiency are paramount.
 Ansible-Lint, a popular linting tool for Ansible playbooks, comes with a variety of rules to help you follow best practices, maintain consistency, and avoid common pitfalls.
-One such rule, Rule 303, “command-instead-of-module”, recommends using specific Ansible modules in place of commands for tasks where modules are a more reliable and feature-rich choice.
+One such rule, Rule 303, “command-instead-of-module”, in Ansible-Lint recommends using specific Ansible modules in place of commands for tasks where modules are a more reliable and feature-rich choice.

 Understanding Rule 303